Classification: Keratinocyte Growth Factor

 Possible Side Effects of Palifermin

 There are a number of things you can do to manage the side effects of palifermin.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Taste and Tongue Changes

 Some patients reported a feeling of thickening or tingling of the tongue, discoloration of the tongue, alteration in taste, loss or change in sensation in and around the mouth, and/or a numbness and tingling around the mouth.
-Ask your nurse about nutritional counseling services if this interferes with eating.
+Ask your care team about nutritional counseling services if this interferes with eating.

 Some patients may develop a rash, red, dry, or itchy skin.
 Use an alcohol free moisturizer on your skin and lips; avoid moisturizers with perfumes or scents.
 Your doctor or nurse can recommend a topical medication if itching is bothersome.
 If your skin does crack or bleed, be sure to keep the area clean to avoid infection.
 Be sure to notify your healthcare provider of any rash that develops, as this can be a reaction.
 They can give you more tips on caring for your skin.